runtime-env/import-meta-env/docs/guide/getting-started/introduction.md

 ## Define Environment Variables

-We make no assumptions about the source of environment variables.
+We make no assumptions about the source of environment variables, but for convenience, we will load environment variables from the `.env` file (you can change this via the `env` option).

 1. You can define environment variables in an ad-hoc manner: